-The sheer volume of expensive and ever-expiring equipment and the importance of getting the right equipment to the right people, at the right time, makes equipment management particularly challenging.
+Equipment tracking, the sheer volume of expensive and ever-expiring equipment, and the importance of getting the right equipment to the right people, at the right time, makes equipment management particularly challenging.

 With many large organisations having multiple locations, sometimes numbering well into the hundreds, the number and reliability of operational equipment can vary widely.

 Organisations whose core operations are highly dependent on mission-critical equipment, such as emergency services, extensive fieldwork operations demand rapid issue of functioning equipment.